-NIPT is a kind of prenatal genetic testing that collects pregnant mom's peripheral blood to extract the fetal free DNA and uses a new generation of high-throughput sequencing technology that combines with biological information analysis to detect whether the fetus is at risk of chromosomal defects or diseases.
-Fetal free DNA in maternal peripheral blood is relatively high, so the extraction and analysis process is relatively simple and can be used for detection.
+NIPT is a kind of prenatal genetic testing that collects a pregnant mom's peripheral blood to extract the fetal free DNA and uses a new generation of high-throughput sequencing technology that combines with biological information analysis to detect whether the fetus is at risk of chromosomal defects or diseases.
+Fetal-free DNA in maternal peripheral blood is relatively high, so the extraction and analysis process is relatively simple and can be used for detection.

 Compared with other traditional detection methods, NIPT is more non-invasive, safe, accurate, and fast.
-Its accuracy rate can be as high as 99%, effectively avoiding some unnecessary intervention operations and miscarriage caused by the diagnosis, and reducing the psychological pressure of pregnant women and their families.
+Its accuracy rate can be as high as 99%, effectively avoiding some unnecessary intervention operations and miscarriages caused by the diagnosis, and reducing the psychological pressure on pregnant women and their families.
 While it often takes one to two months to know the results, NIPT tests only need about 2 weeks to obtain accurate reports.
-This is because the blood hormone samples are used, which is faster and can effectively relieve the psychological pressure of pregnant women and their families.
+This is because blood hormone samples are used, which is faster and can effectively relieve the psychological pressure of pregnant women and their families.

 NIPT tests can detect 21-trisomy, 18-trisomy, and 13-trisomy at the same time.
 It can also detect other chromosomal aneuploidies and chromosome deletions or duplications, especially the 8 major gene defects which are commonly seen in Asia.
-The common congenital diseases in Asians include thalassemia, Down syndrome and Huntington's disease etc.
+The common congenital diseases in Asians include thalassemia, Down syndrome and Huntington's disease, etc.

 Who is suitable for NIPT?